Magdent Logo

 A second MED may be placed after 30 days in moderate to severe inflammatory cases or when clinical findings suggest additional biologic support would be beneficial.

-8. Biological Rationale
+7. Biological Rationale

-• Supporting osteoblast activity and bone remodeling.
+• Supports osteoblast activity and bone remodeling.

-• Promoting angiogenesis and soft tissue maturation.
+• Promotes angiogenesis and maturing soft tissues.

 Contact Us